Route Planner for Truck Drivers: Beyond Google Maps

 Voilà!
 You're all set for dispatching and transportation service per se.
 All data related to the routes will be reflected in your drivers' apps which also serve navigational and traffic data purposes, in addition to Proof of Delivery (POD) capabilities.

-Planning a truck route is not the same as planning a personal trip - that much is clear.
-You need more than a map, and your efficiency only grows with the right software.
+Planning routes as a truck driver is not the same as planning a personal trip - that much is clear.
+You need more than a Google Maps, and your efficiency only grows with the right software.

 Weigh your options and gear up with reliable routing software that takes care of truck routes with unlimited stops.
 If you need help choosing among features and want to see how a route planner would work for your trucking business specifically, book a demo and let's talk.